The Deadly Sin of Vanity: How Vain Are You?

 Here's Looking At You Kid...

-There is nothing wrong with looking your best.
-In fact: everyone should make the effort to look good.
+Let me just clarify something here: there is nothing wrong with looking your best.
+In fact we all should make the effort to look good and even better than good on some occasions.
 However there's a fine line between looking good and thinking you're the cat that got the cream.
-When really your the moggy drinking sour milk.
+When really you're the moggy drinking sour milk.

-So you think you're all that!
-Better than everyone else.
+So you think you're all that?
+Better than everyone else!
 Strutting around like a proud peacock with your feathers in the air.
 Dressed to the nines and loving any attention that comes your way.
 You're so vain you think everyone wants to be you.
+Vanity, pride in small doses are to be expected and of course being proud of achievements is only right, however it's how you project that pride and how you see yourself that is the issue.

-Vanity comes from the latin word vanitas meaning; emptiness, foolish, futility and empty pride.
-Not one nice word among that lot.
+Vanity comes from the latin word vanitas, meaning: emptiness, foolish, futility and empty pride.
+Not one nice word among that lot!
 Being proud of your achievements is normal and rightly so, just remember to keep your pride at a level that is acceptable to other people.
 Pride in our appearance is also normal, but if you have more mirrors than chairs in your home, then you're probably the only one that sits on them.
+Vanity can make you look foolish.
+How many times have you seen people go to astonishing levels to look good.
+I'm not just talking spanx and hair pieces!

 The Sin Of Pride